raspberrypilearning/rocket-launch/en/step_4.md

 </div>
 </div>

-Functions that accept parameters as inputs are really powerful tools: they let you create a piece of code that produces different outputs based on its inputs, which can be very useful in your programming.
-You've actually used lots of these kinds of functions already: the `print()`, `sleep()`, and `background()` functions all accept parameters that change what gets printed, how long the program waits for, and what colour the background is, respectively.
+You've actually used lots of functionst that take parameters already: `print('Hello')` takes 'Hello' as a parameter and then prints that message to the screen.
 The function you're going to create will use the amount of time the animation has been running to decide where to draw your rocket.

-Create a function called `fly()` that accepts a parameter called `frames`.
+Define a function called `fly()` that accepts a parameter called `frames`.
 You give a function parameters by placing them in the parentheses after the function's name when you define it with `def`.
 Have it set a variable called `how_far` to ten times `frames`.
 Then have it print that variable out.
+This will become the distance the rocket has flown at that point in the program.

 --- task ---